Borrowing Privileges for Community Users

 You must pay all outstanding fines and fees, and return all overdue items, before your borrowing privileges will be renewed.

-For your convenience, the library will automatically renew loans of one week or longer until items reach their final renewal date.
+For your convenience, the library will automatically renew loans of three days or longer until items reach their final renewal date.
 For courtesy card users, the end date for renewal of a regular book is three months after checkout.
 Loans of Best Sellers reach an end renewal date eight weeks after checkout.
-Materials loaned for shorter terms, such as DVDs and periodicals, do not have the autorenewal feature.
+Other materials have shorter renewal terms.

 You must return a borrowed item by the final due date, or fines will begin accruing.
 We won't be able to renew an item for you if another user has requested it.